tadrosselim19/01-zone-projects-the-main-program-1.5-year/First 6 Month /project 1 go-reload/README.md

 🧰 Functions Overview
 Function	Description

-to_decimal()	Converts hexadecimal or binary to decimal
+to_decimal()	: Converts hexadecimal or binary to decimal

-change_case()	Changes capitalization, upper or lower case
+change_case()	: Changes capitalization, upper or lower case

-a_an_case()	Fixes usage of “a” / “an” before vowels
+a_an_case()	: Fixes usage of “a” / “an” before vowels

-punctuations_modification()	Adds or removes spaces near punctuation marks
+punctuations_modification() :	Adds or removes spaces near punctuation marks

-qutation_modification()	Corrects spacing around single quotes
+qutation_modification() :	Corrects spacing around single quotes

-space_mangment()	Removes unnecessary spaces
+space_mangment() :	Removes unnecessary spaces

-add_result_to_file()	Saves the final output text to a file
+add_result_to_file() :	Saves the final output text to a file (but not used in project)

 🛠 Requirements